-The Modified Mathematics program is a less demanding course than the Mathematics program.
+Some students benefit from participation in a modified Mathematics course.
+This program is a less demanding course than the Mathematics program.
 The objectives of this course are to consolidate and grow mathematical skills and knowledge and to emphasise the ways in which Mathematics is used in real life situations.